volonbolon/volonbolon.github.io/_posts/2020-09-28-exploring-databases.markdown

 layout: post
 title: "Exploring Databases"
 date: 2020-09-28 20:13:22 GMT
-categories: database keyvalue redis cassandra hbase mongodb mysql graphdb neo4j acid base
+tags: database keyvalue redis cassandra hbase mongodb mysql graphdb neo4j acid base
 ---

 A requirement of almost any program is to persist data and retrieve data.
 That’s why we have Databases.